vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 The minimum hardware requirements for Defender for Endpoint on Windows devices are the same as the requirements for the operating system itself (that is, they aren't in addition to the requirements for the operating system).

-- Cores: Two minimum, four preferred
+- Cores: 2 minimum, 4 preferred

-- Memory: One GB minimum, four preferred
+- Memory: 1GB minimum, 4GB preferred

 ### Network and data storage and configuration requirements